-- 35. As set forth above, ERISA requires that a QJSA, a QPSA and QOSAs be the "actuarial equivalent" of an SLA.
-See ERISA §§ 205(d)(1) and (2), 29 U.S.C. § 1055(d)(1) and (2). - 36.
-To convert a SLA retiree's normal form of benefit into a JSA or a CLA, the present value of the aggregate (i.e. the total) future benefits that the participant (and, if applicable, the beneficiary) is expected to receive must be determined.8 The present values are then compared to determine the conversion factor.
-There are two main components of these present value calculations: an interest rate and a mortality table. - 37.
+- 35. To convert an SLA, the form in which a participant accrued benefits, into a JSA, the present value of the aggregate (i.e. the total) future benefits that the participant (and, if applicable, the beneficiary) is expected to receive under must be determined.
+The present values are then compared to determine the conversion factor.
+There are two main components of these present value calculations: an interest rate and a mortality table. - 36.
 An interest rate is used to determine the present value of each future payment.
 This is based on the time value of money, meaning that money available now is worth more than the same amount in the future due to the ability to earn investment returns.
-The rate that is used is often called a "discount rate" because it discounts the value of a future payment. - 38.
+The rate that is used is often called a "discount rate" because it discounts the value of a future payment. - 37.
 As discussed above, the interest rate used by a defined benefit plan to calculate present value must be reasonable based on prevailing market conditions, which "reflect anticipated events."
 See 29 U.S.C. § 1002(27).
 The interest rate may be broken into segments of short-term, medium-term, and long-term expectations pertaining to each future payment.
-See e.g. 29 U.S.C. §§ 1055(g)(3)(B)(iii), 1083(h)(2). - 39.
-A mortality table is a series of rates which predict how many people at a given age will die before attaining the next higher age.
+See e.g. 29 U.S.C. §§ 1055(g)(3)(B)(iii), 1083(h)(2). - 38.
+A mortality table is a series of rates which predict how many people at a given age will die before attaining the next higher age. - 39.
+More recent mortality tables are "two-dimensional" in that the rates are based not only on the age of the individual but the year of birth.
+The Society of Actuaries ("SOA"), an independent actuarial group, publishes the mortality tables that are the most widely-used by defined benefit plans when doing these conversions.
+The SOA published mortality tables in 1971 (the "1971 GAM"), 1976 (the "UP-84"), 1983 (the "1983 GAM"), 1994 (the "1994 GAR"), 2000